alan-chengzhang/GR5206-Statistical-Computing-and-Into-of-DS-/README.md

 ------------------------------------------------------------------------------------------------------------------------------
-The following are the topics of these course:
+The following are the topics of this course:

   Introduction to R and RStudio.
 Working with data in R.